florisoft/User.Manuals/LOGISTICS/PDA Pickorder Locatie (M102)/PDA Pickorder location manual ENG.md

 ## Introduction:

 With the PDA Pickorder Location, every employee can place batches on location, so that they can eventually find the products quickly and easily with order picking.
-By assigning a location to the parties in the cell stock they can be found quikcly and efficiently.
+By assigning a location to the parcels in the cell stock, they can be found quikcly and efficiently.

-You need the PDA Pickorder Location module for this.
+You need the module: 'PDA Pickorder Location' for this.
 On the PDA, this module falls under the Location button.

 <img src="mediaEN/pict1.png" />